anishreddy3/Deep-Q-Learning-Breakout-PyTorch/README.md

-# Deep Reinforcement Learning approach to create an agent to solve Open AI's OpenPole
+# Deep Reinforcement Learning approach to create an agent to solve Open AI's CartPole

 ## Implemented on PyTorch